 We worked with local designers, printers, journalists, and presenters to establish the first colour magazine in Rwanda’s history.
 Over 100,000 copies are sold per issue, giving it the biggest readership of any publication in Rwanda.

 Ni Nyampinga has toured the country in branded roadshows, delivering live educational content and workshops, as well as large-scale music concerts for remote rural communities.
-We created a nationwide OOH advertising campaign (having to build the billboards ourselves as public advertising was not allowed, and convincing the government to make an exception for Ni Nyampinga) from which the magazine and radio had a combined reach over one third of all teenage girls in Rwanda.
-After gaining real traction, it is now backed by the Rwandan Education Board, and with over one million magazines distributed to date, the future of Ni Nyampinga looks bright.
+We created a nationwide OOH advertising campaign (having to build the billboards ourselves as public advertising was not allowed, and having already convinced the government to make an exception for Ni Nyampinga) from which the magazine and radio had a combined reach of over one third of all teenage girls in Rwanda.
+After gaining real traction, it is now backed by the Rwandan Education Board and with over one million magazines distributed to-date, the future of Ni Nyampinga looks bright.

 In Rwanda, the Ni Nyampinga brand is more widely recognised than the Coca-Cola brand, and it has become so at a fraction of the cost.